cherose-sem/UFO_Compilation/II. Code Analysis/README.md

 ![PMD Report](https://user-images.githubusercontent.com/16150075/46692604-09bd3680-cc08-11e8-882d-78f2ae3de33a.png)

-_The pmd report shows that we have a couple of unused imports, variables and unnecessary modifiers in the interfaces.
+_The pmd report shows that we have quite a lot of unused imports, unused local variables and unnecessary modifiers in the interfaces.
 Cleaning/Refactoring could have been great :)_

 > - A small report (I prefer a markdown in the same github) stating why you picked the 10 checks you did, and why those are important